Project management statistics for 2023

 You’d think the use of formal PM methodologies would be a given — but many PMs still attempt to reach the finish line without them.

-The recent survey by Wellingtone is a testament to this, highlighting the fact that only 42% of PMs don’t follow a defined project management methodology.
+The State of Project Management 2021 report by Wellingtone is a testament to this, highlighting the fact that 42% of PMs don’t follow a defined project management methodology.

-To showcase the importance and benefits of using formal PM methodologies, here are some hard-cold facts from PMI’s surveys contrasting the success rates between projects that use them and those that don’t.
+To showcase the importance and benefits of using formal PM methodologies, here are some hard, cold facts from PMI’s 2018 Pulse of the Profession report contrasting the success rates between projects that use them and those that don’t.

 Just to be clear, hybrid approaches also count toward formal methodologies for the following statistics.